Click here to listen to a reading of this blog:

 This picture makes me feel sad whenever I look at it.

-I was at my worst, symptoms-wise, when I took this photo.
+When this photo was taken, I was at my worst, symptoms-wise.
 I felt like no one believed how awful I really felt.
 I was lost, confused and pretty darn scared.
 I was overwhelmingly exhausted, my body ached like the worst flu I’d ever had, and so I knew something wasn’t right.
 I’d been feeling this way since September 2014 and it was only getting worse as time went on.

 I was put on iron tablets for the anaemia but thyroid medication was withheld.
 I was told to wait another two months to see if the iron tablets would ‘fix the thyroid problem’.
 Then we’d look at thyroid medication.